-All of our Canadian dollar-denominated Fidelity Funds (other than the Fidelity ClearPath[®] Retirement Portfolios), in all series, except Series INV, O, Q, R and the ETF Series units, are eligible for this program.
+All of our Canadian dollar-denominated Fidelity Funds (other than the Fidelity ClearPath® Retirement Portfolios), in all series, except Series INV, O, Q, R, ETF Series and Private Wealth Series units, are eligible for this program.
 Any Fidelity Fund where your investment is made in U.S. dollars is not eligible to be included in this service.
-You may also hold Fidelity Funds separate and apart from your ClearPlan[®] portfolio if you choose.
+You may also hold Fidelity Funds separate and apart from your ClearPlan® portfolio if you choose.